 Students sit for final exams at the time and place scheduled.
 Instructors may not reschedule exams.
 Only the academic dean may make exceptions, and generally only for unforeseen personal crises.
-College-sponsored service trips may require rescheduling of Friday afternoon exams which will be arranged by the faculty leader and the academic dean.
 Students who have three or more exams scheduled for the same day may petition the academic dean to reschedule the exams so that no more than two are on the same day.